xapple/crest4/README.md

 ## Installing

 Since `crest4` is written in python it is compatible with all operating systems: Linux, macOS and Windows.
 The only prerequisite is python version 3.8 or above which is often installed by default.
-Simply type one of the two following commands on your terminal, depending on which package manager you prefer to use:
+Simply choose one of the two following methods, depending on which package manager you prefer to use.

+### Installing via `conda`

+    $ conda install -c conda-forge -c xapple crest4

+### Installing via `pip`

     $ pip3 install crest4

-    $ conda install -c conda-forge -c xapple crest4
+### Notes and extras

 Once the installation completes you are ready to use the `crest4` executable command from the shell.
 Please note that the reference databases are downloaded automatically during first run, so this might take some time depending on your internet connection.

-Finally, in order to search these databases, you will also need either BLAST or VSEARCH installed.
+In order to search the reference databases, you will also need either BLAST or VSEARCH installed.
+These are installed automatically with the `conda` method, but not with the `pip` method.
 You can obtain these with these commands on Linux:

-    $ aaa
+    $ sudo apt install ncbi-blast+

 Or these commands on macOS:

-    $ aaa
+    $ brew install blast

 ### Troubleshooting